struffel/PBR.ONE/docs/InstallationAndHosting.md

 # Installation/Hosting
-In general, all you need to do is make the contents of the `/src` subfolder  of this repository along with the media files (material maps or HDRIs) accessible on the internet.
+All you need to do is make the contents of the `/src` subfolder of this repository along with the media files (material maps or HDRIs) accessible on the internet.
 Both parts of this can be achieved in multiple ways.

-## Hosting the source code
+## Hosting the PBR.ONE previews
-### Self-Hosting
+### Option A: Self-Hosting
 You can host PBR.ONE by simply uploading the files as static assets to your own hosting solution.
 No backend (Node/PHP/etc.) is required.

-1. Clone this Repo or download it from Github.com
+1. Clone this Repo or download it from the [releases page](https://github.com/struffel/PBR.ONE/releases).
-2. Upload the contents of the `/src` folder to your web server, for example into `/previews` or any other subdirectory.
+2. Upload the contents of the `/src` subfolder to a subdirectory on your web server.

-### Via CDN (Content Delivery Network)
+### Option B: Via CDN (Content Delivery Network)
 Alternatively you can use `https://cdn.pbr.one/<version>/<view>` (for example `https://cdn.pbr.one/0.3.0/hdri-panorama.html`) to get the files without hosting them yourself.
 Though you still need to get your own media files online.
 PBR.ONE currently does not offer hosting services for them.

 ## Hosting your media files
-### Along with the source code
+### Option A: Along with the source code
 If you have uploaded the source code to your own server then you can do the same with your media files.
-Just serve them in any other subdirectory (like `/previews-media`) to which you can then link.
+Just serve them in any other subdirectory to which you can then link.

-### On a separate service
+### Option B: On a separate service
-Alternatively you can use numerous image hosting services to serve the materal maps for your preview.
+Alternatively, you can use numerous image hosting services to serve the materal maps for your preview.
-You just need to make sure that the service supports *Cross-Origin Ressource Sharing* to ensure that the images can be loaded by the PBR.ONE view on another domain.
+You just need to make sure that the service supports *[Cross-Origin Ressource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)* to ensure that the images can be loaded even if the PBR.ONE preview is on a different domain than the media files.

-A few (non-sponsored) suggestions are:
+A few (non-sponsored) suggestions for hosting solutions are:
-- [Imgur](https://imgur.com/) (CORS by default, but make sure to link the image itself, not the gallery)
-- [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) (Create a public bucket enable CORS in the **CORS Rules** section for your bucket.)
+- [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) (Create a public bucket and enable CORS in the **CORS Rules** section for your bucket.)
 - [Bunny CDN](https://bunny.net/) (CORS can be enabled by going to the **Headers** section in the pull zone settings and adding entries for the required file extensions.)
+- [Imgur](https://imgur.com/) (CORS by default, but make sure to link the image itself, not the gallery.
+The link should end in *.png or *.jpg)